All Episodes

 But for the top 1%, Romney will not permit deductions or other write-offs.

-There will not be a significant reduction.
+Under Romney, there will not be a significant reduction.

-Uh because it it accepts this 1% 99% premise that Obama has put forth in his class envy scheme.
+I think that's a bit of a mistake Because it accepts this 1%, 99% premise that Obama has put forth in his class envy scheme.

-He does want to avoid at all costs the um allegation sticking that he's a rich guy favoring the rich.
+He does want to avoid at all costs the allegation sticking that he's a rich guy favoring the rich.

-And that's why his 1% are exempted from his across the board tax cut.
+And that's why his 1% are exempted from his across-the-board tax cut.

 But yet, at the same time, at the debates, he's out there proudly describing himself as a great achiever in life, and he's not going to apologize for his success.

-Uh we just Mike, we just had that soundbite, right?
+Mike, we just had that soundbite, right?

 Or am I imagining it?

-Well, grab that bite again and let us listen to him explain this, and then be remiss if I didn't have some analysis of it.
+And then be remiss if I didn't have some analysis of it.

-All right.
+All right?

-And in order to limit any impact on the deficit, because I don't want to add to the deficit.
+And in order to limit any impact on the deficit, because I don't want to add to the deficit, and also in order to make sure that we continue to have progress.

 Hello, stop the tape.